 The purpose of this policy is to foster a dynamic learning environment that encourages technological adaptation, innovative thinking, and the ethical use of AI resources in academic endeavors.

-2. Permitted Use: The use of generative AI tools is permitted for course-related submissions, including assignments, projects, presentations, examinations, and other forms of assessment, just as you may do once in the workplace.
+- Permitted Use: The use of generative AI tools is permitted for course-related submissions, including assignments, projects, presentations, and other forms of assessment, just as you may do once in the workplace.
 However, students must responsibly use these tools, adhering to the guidelines outlined in this policy.

-3. Understanding that generative AI tools, while powerful, are not infallible and can produce misinformation or inaccurate results.
-Students are responsible for the accuracy of their submissions and must cross-verify the information produced by these tools with reliable sources.
+- Understanding that generative AI tools are more likely to produce misinformation or inaccurate responses with seemingly highly confident responses.
+Students are responsible for the accuracy of their submissions and must cross-verify the information word by word produced by these tools with reliable sources.
+Not doing so can lead to fabrication, forgery, and obstruction, violations of academic integrity.

-4. Violation Consequences: Misuse of AI tools, including use of AI that undermines the student learning objectives of the course or assignment, relying too heavily on AI for work completion (i.e., seeking an answer for the whole assignment), or submitting inaccurate information generated by AI tools, will be subject to academic penalties.
-Consequences may range from a reduction in an individual assignment grade to larger academic sanctions per USF and CSE Academic Integrity policy, depending on the severity of the violation.
+- Violation Consequences: Misuse of AI tools, including use of AI that undermines the student learning objectives of the course or assignment, relying too heavily on AI for work completion (i.e., seeking an answer for the whole assignment), or submitting inaccurate information generated by AI tools, will be subject to academic penalties.
+Consequences may range from a reduction in an individual assignment grade to larger academic sanctions like degree-program dismissals per USF and CSE Academic Integrity policy, depending on the severity of the violation.

-6. Questions and Clarifications: If students are unsure whether a tool they wish to use qualifies as a generative AI tool, or if they have questions regarding the allowable use of such tools, they should consult with the course instructor before using it.
+- Questions and Clarifications: If students are unsure whether a tool they wish to use qualifies as a generative AI tool, or if they have questions regarding the allowable use of such tools, they should consult with Prof. Han before using it.

 Course Policies: Student Expectations